 - Have critical safety issues which may lead to limitations on enrollment, class size limitations, facilities limitations, etc.

-- Must be regionally approved by the Regional Consortia.
-These programs also must meet local or regional needs that should be demonstrated by labor market data.
-Any changes or modifications to programs also need Regional Consortia approval.
+- Must be reviewed by the Regional Consortia.
+These programs should meet local or regional needs that should be demonstrated by labor market data.
+Any changes or modifications to programs also require Regional Consortia review.

 - Are frequently considered for discontinuation.
 Savvy curriculum committees can help faculty design curriculum that is robust, will withstand the test of time, and will allow for adaptation and sustainability.